DEPUTY MAYOR WANTS ISLANDERS TO PROTEST AT SHAPING SEQ DRAFT REPORT

 There are only two references to the islands in the report.

-One in reference to Rural towns and the bay islands: “Development in rural towns, including Jimboomba, Logan Village, Woodford, Samford and Daybook; and the bay islands, include those of southern Moreton Bay, will occur as needed to sustain local communities”.
+One in reference to Rural town and the bay islands: “Development in rural towns, including Jimboomba, Logan Village, Woodford, Samford and Daybook; and the bay islands, include those of southern Moreton Bay, will occur as needed to sustain local communities”.

 The only other reference is under a section titled ‘Connect’ with a map of the coast and an arrow directed to North Stradbroke Island with words in red stating:” “No proposed future road upgrades planned.”